Hunger-striking Turkish lawyer dies — denied fair trial, EU says | DW | 28.08.2020

 Istanbul colleagues said Ebru Timtik has died, 238 days into her hunger strike in Silviri jail demanding a fair trial.
-Still in hospital is a fellow lawyer Aytac Unsal, who's reportedly in critical condition.
+As mourners approached a northern city cemetery during her burial, police fired volleys of teargas.

 EU foreign affairs spokesman Peter Stano said Timtik's "tragic" death again showed it was urgent that Turkey "credibly address" its human rights situation and the "serious shortcomings in the Turkish judiciary."